karabayse/edabit/README.md

 * Product of all odd integers
 * Which generation are you?
 * Calculate using string operation
 * Total number of unique characters
+* Hamming Distance